corriedotdev/vr-tremor-reduction/README.md

 </div>

-This project (1-Euro Filter) is now open source, used for conducting user testing with a normalisation algorithm filtering out user noise at various ranges.
+This project (1-Euro Filter) is now open source, and this exact build was used for conducting user testing with a normalisation algorithm filtering out user noise at various ranges.
 The scene is developed using URP and supports the filtering of transforms and quaternions.

 This repo is to go alongside its paper counterpart which is published with the additon of the interaction zone graphics to contribute to an accessible VR framework.